 a.
-Statement Addressing UCCS PD Mission, Law Enforcement Authority and Officer Training Mission

-The mission of the UCCS Department of Public Safety is to provide police, security, risk management, environmental safety, and emergency preparedness services to the University community.
-We recognize that our authority comes from the Constitution of the United States, a continually reaffirmed expression of the will of the people, and we are dedicated to upholding its expression of the fundamental value of all people.
+Statement Addressing UCCS PD Mission, Law Enforcement Authority and Officer Training Mission of the people, and we are dedicated to upholding its expression of the fundamental value of all people.
 We view our community and our employees as invaluable assets whose welcome diversity encourages us to strive for a place where their expression and worth can flourish.
 We do this with the clear understanding that our ultimate responsibility is to enhance and celebrate the University experience.
 The Department recognizes that specific programs aimed at encouraging community participation will be most successful when fostered within a climate of mutual community trust.
 This is most likely to occur as a result of frequent, free, and open contact among Department members, the public at large, and University community representatives.